Fulcrum Therapeutics® Reports Recent Business Highlights and Third Quarter 2021 Financial Results

 Sickle cell disease (SCD) is a genetic disorder of the red blood cells caused by a mutation in the HBB gene.
 This gene encodes a protein that is a key component of hemoglobin, a protein complex whose function is to transport oxygen in the body.
 The result of the mutation is less efficient oxygen transport and the formation of red blood cells that have a sickle shape.
 These sickle shaped cells are much less flexible than healthy cells and can block blood vessels or rupture cells.
 SCD patients typically suffer from serious clinical consequences, which may include anemia, pain, infections, stroke, heart disease, pulmonary hypertension, kidney failure, liver disease and reduced life expectancy.

 FTX-6058 is a highly potent small molecule inhibitor of Embryonic Ectoderm Development (EED) capable of inducing robust HbF protein expression in cell and murine models.
 Fulcrum believes the pharmacokinetics and human dose simulations support that FTX-6058 may be given as a once daily oral compound.
-The validation of EED as a target for sickle cell disease and the discovery of FTX-6058 as a novel HbF-inducing small molecule were conducted using Fulcrum’s proprietary Product Engine.
+The validation of EED as a target for sickle cell disease and the discovery of FTX-6058 as a novel HbF-inducing small molecule were conducted using Fulcrum’s proprietary product engine.
 Preclinical data with FTX-6058 showed an increase in HbF levels up to approximately 30% of total hemoglobin.
-Fulcrum has initiated a Phase 1 trial with FTX-6058 in healthy volunteers.
+Fulcrum is conducting a Phase 1 clinical trial of FTX-6058 in healthy adult volunteers and people with SCD.

 About Fulcrum Therapeutics